We're here for love. That's it. Really.

 We've started one church, but we're not done.

 Our next big goal is to help start more churches.
-More specifically, we want to start another church right here in Houston in late 2017 by sending out a church planter, lots of our own people, and $50,000.
+More specifically, we want to start another church right here in Houston by sending out a church planter, lots of our own people, and $50,000.
 The church will be autonomous and independent, a new church in a new neighborhood, for the same purpose of seeing Jesus work His magic in more people.
+We're already training people toward that end and saving toward that goal, so now we're praying for God to send the right planter at the right time.

 Substantially helping start another church so soon is a big goal for a little church like us, but we're committed to doing everything we can to make it happen.
 We love Houston.
 We think Houston needs more and more Jesus.
 What else could we possibly do besides love our great city by planting more churches?